ITRS-Group/cordial/gdna/README.md

   Any other issues will need to be checked and corrected before proceeding.

-* Next, run `geneos report` to process the collected data from the previous test and to publish it to the Netprobe:
+* Next, run `gdna report` to process the collected data from the previous test and to publish it to the Netprobe:

   ```bash
   $ gdna report -l -